cjhubbs/eleventy-bliss-blog/content/12/09/india-trip-days-3-and-4.md

 - It was amusing to come in early this morning and see several folks decorating the cubicle of a co-worker for her birthday today.
 Balloons!
 Streamers!
 Some things are apparently the same everywhere.
 - It's kinda weird watching Monday Night Football on Tuesday morning while you're getting ready for work.
 - I'm not used to talking all day, every day.
 This trip is exhausting not just from doing all the teaching, but from being "on" all the time.
 I'm an introvert.
 This isn't easy.
 - I've watched Indian TV a little bit, but mostly now I'm leaving it off.
 It's just too jarring and unfamiliar.
-Instead, I'm catching up on Seasons 1 and 2 of _Breaking Bad_
+Instead, I'm catching up on Seasons 1 and 2 of _Breaking Bad_.
 - Half-way done with teaching now.
 Two more days of class, one day of meetings, and then I go home.
 Can't wait.